-Improving the lives of nearly 8,000 people with deafblindness in Peru is a big task.
+Improving the lives of over 8,000 people with deafblindness in Peru is a big task.

 Disabilities are often seen as a curse by society, and there is little support from the government.
 Many families with a child with deafblindness live very difficult lives.